opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.markdown

 Set the OpenCV environment variable and add it to the systems path {#tutorial_windows_install_path}
 =================================================================

+@note
+  Instead of adding it to your path you can add the following command to your `CMakeLists.txt` file:
+@code
+  set("OpenCV_DIR" "/your/path/to/opencv/installation/dir")
+@endcode

 First we set an environment variable to make easier our work.
 This will hold the build directory of our OpenCV library that we use in our projects.
 Start up a command window and enter:
 @code